-25 This overarching GES encompasses both demographic characteristics and population densities (abundance) of marine mammals.
+&lt;sup>25 This overarching GES encompasses both demographic characteristics and population densities (abundance) of marine mammals.
 For the harbour porpoise, only the latter is defined.
 For seals, both are; for demographic characteristics, see D1C3 Seals, for population size, see D1C2 Seals.

-26 This GES relates to all marine mammals.
+$^{26}$ This GES relates to all marine mammals.
 This chapter is devoted entirely to harbour porpoises; for seals, see D1C2 Seals

-27 This GES relates to all marine mammals.
-This chapter is devoted entirely to harbour porpoises; for seals, see D1C2 Sec.
-27 This indicator is not explicitly mentioned in the Marine Strategy Part 1 (2018),
+&lt;sup>27 This indicator is not explicitly mentioned in the Marine Strategy Part 1 (2018), but is derived from GES.